-Rosalind is one of Shakespeare’s most loved comedic roles.
+Rosalind is one of Shakespeare’s most beloved comedic roles.
 Like many of his heroines, Rosalind takes charge of her life and comes out of top.
 Having been exiled to the Forest of Ardernne, Rosalind and her friend Celia dress as men for their protection.
 Similarly to Viola in Twelfth Night, Rosalind’s disguise garners unwanted romantic attention.
 But unlike Viola, Rosalind takes control of the situation and using her wit secures everyone’s happiness, including her own with a quadruple wedding.
 At the end the play Rosalind recites the Epilogue, a function usually reserved for a male character, once again showing that a woman can be accomplished in man’s job.

 Much Ado About Nothing

-Outspoken, funny, charming and loyal; Beatrice is a comic heroine of the ages.
-Never to walk away from a good argument, Beatrice proves time and time again that no man can match her quick tongue, though they often try.
+Outspoken, funny, charming and loyal: Beatrice is a comic heroine of the ages.
+Never to walk away from a good argument, Beatrice proves time and time again that no man can match her quick tongue, although they often try.
 Bold for her time, Beatrice is content in her independence, ‘I had rather hear my dog bark at a crow than a man swear he loves me’.
 Beatrice is also incredibly devoted to her cousin Hero, whom she defends against Claudio.
 She rails against her position as a woman to fight.
 ‘O God, that I were a man.
 I would eat his heart in the market-place’.
 Her fire is only matched by her heart, and her joy and humour bring some of the best comedic moments of the play.

 Queen of the Fairies in Shakespeare’s A Midsummer Night’s Dream, Titania is a strong and loving matriarch.
 She rules with her husband Oberon and despite his anger and tantrums, she won’t be bossed around by him.
 Both King and Queen of the fairies have lovers outside of their marriage, so you could argue that Titania is quite a modern woman.
 Her strong maternal nature shows in her her refusal to give up the Indian boy she loves so dearly and her fears for upending of the natural world.
 For such a formidable character, Titania does get done over by the plot.
 Like many of the women in the play, she is drugged and tricked into falling in love with someone she doesn’t desire.

-One of Shakespeare’s many cross-dressing heroine’s, Viola is a captivating character.
+One of Shakespeare’s many cross-dressing heroines, Viola is a captivating character.
 When she washes up in a foreign land, Viola decides to dress as a boy and seek employment from the Duke rather than expose herself as a woman.
 She is brave, intelligent and quietly thoughtful.
 The heart of Viola lies in all of the desires that she can’t speak of; her grief for her brother, her secret love for Orsino and of course, her true female identity.
 Viola’s cross-dressing antics lead to all sorts of misunderstandings and comedy gold and it’s a role that requires a large range of skills.
 Like the best of all Shakespeare’s heroines, Viola choice to brave a man’s world offers her the ability to show her true self.